Thursday, May 17, 2018

 Day four in Portugal and time for our trip in the Douro region, where port (and other wine) is made.
 We had to book and pay for all our flights, transport, and accommodation before we could start the trip or the Portuguese would not give John his visa, VSF the visa agency told us, despite Lynne being an EU citizen.
 On the application form it says that family of EU citizens do not need all this.
 VFS said that this does not apply to Portugal.

 As we have detailed before, VFS told us right up to the time of our departure that John's passport was at the Portuguese Embassy in Johannesburg.
 Lynne found out that it was at the Consulate in Cape Town and we collected it there.
-VFS sent us a mail on the day we returned to say that the visa was ready for collection.
+VFS sent us an email on the day we arrived back home to say that the visa was ready for collection.
 It expired less than a week later.
 He was given a 34 day visa.
 The shortest ever before that was a year.

 John had booked a Renault Megane with a large boot and, more importantly, with SatNav as standard equipment.
 This Opel Astra was the only car we were told we could have when we arrived at the InterRent office near the airport in Porto.
 We rented an Opel Astra estate in Holland last year and it had SatNav fitted.
 No sign of the Renault we had booked and paid for.
 First they tried to palm us off with a car with no spare wheel, and given we were going to be doing a round trip through Portugal and Spain for nearly a month, we insisted on a car with a functioning spare.
 They also tried to charge us another 20 a day for a Garmin, even though we had paid for one.
 Lynne filmed the woman who was being so intractable and difficult and then suddenly someone else took over and this car was produced.
 It had a full-sized spare wheel, not a “Marie biscuit” emergency wheel.
 But no SatNav.
 We were going to have to rely on Google Maps on John’s phone.
 And thereby hangs a long and sad tale which nearly ruined our trip to the Douro.
 InterRent is owned by Europcar